-The old chocolate fudge brownies recipe published on November 6, 2008 was loved by many but I have discovered an even better recipe so I am relegating the old one to page two of this post.
+The old chocolate fudge brownies recipe published on November 6, 2008 was loved by many but I have discovered an even better recipe.
 This new recipe, based on Martha Stewart’s in her Baking Handbook, is fudgy and slightly chewy too, characteristics which, for me, make a brownie perfect.
 The brownies are great just plain but you can top them with chopped nuts to make them more festive and special, and good enough for gift-giving.
 If you’re not a fan of nuts, you can drizzle melted white chocolate over the brownies or sprinkle them with powdered sugar.

 - 500 g. of dark chocolate, cut into small pieces